Welcome to the Fund for Investigative Journalism’s online portal to apply for grants and fellowships for investigative projects.

 Review: The Board of Directors reviews and votes on all eligible proposals.
 Approximately six weeks after the application deadline has passed, applicants will be notified by email of the board’s decision.
 If expedited review is requested and granted, applicants will be notified of the board’s decision within about two weeks.

 Thank you for your interest in applying for a grant from the Fund for Investigative Journalism.
 The Fund provides grants to journalists for investigative stories that break new ground – which means they uncover wrongdoing in the public and private sectors and reveal information that was previously unknown or hidden.
 Below is an overview of the grant application.
-You can also watch this short video about what to include in the grant application.
+You can also watch this short video about what to include in the grant application and watch this short video about how to craft an effective proposal.

 Basic information and requirements

-• While most applicants are freelancers, all journalists can apply for grants.
+- While most applicants are freelancers, some applicants are news outlets seeking assistance to cover the expenses of investigations.
 The Fund encourages proposals from journalists of color.

-• The Fund provides grants for print and online articles, television and radio stories, documentaries, podcasts, and books.
+- The Fund provides grants for print and online articles, television and radio stories, documentary films, podcasts and books.

-• Applications must include a brief summary (100 words or less), proposal (1,000 words or less), budget, resume, clips, references, and letter of commitment from a media outlet to publish the story.
+- Applications must include a brief summary, proposal, budget, resume, clips, references and letter of commitment from a media outlet to publish the story.

-• For all types of grants, the first half of the grant award is paid when the proposal is approved and the second half is paid when the story is published.
+- For regular grants, the first half of the grant award is paid when the proposal is approved and the second half is paid when the story is published.
+Seed grants and follow-up grants are paid in full when the proposal is approved.

 Key information to include in the proposal The Fund’s Board of Directors reviews every grant application carefully and votes on which to approve.
 The narrative proposal in the grant application should answer five key questions clearly and directly:

-2. What initial findings do you already have?
-(Tell us what information you’ve already developed and hope to develop that will make this a good story.
-Be specific.
-We don’t want to know that you’ve developed ‘a ton of evidence.’
-We’re looking for details if you have them.
-The more we know about what you’ve learned, the easier it is for us to evaluate your proposal.
+- What initial findings do you already have?
+(Share what information you’ve already developed and hope to develop that will make this a good story.
+Be specific, and share details of what you’ve already learned and how you’ve learned it.
 All information is held strictly confidential.)

-3. What is your investigative plan?
-(Share your general roadmap for tracking down information, including public records, other documents, interviews, and your own observations.)
+- What is your investigative plan?
+(Share your general roadmap for tracking down information, including public records, other documents, interviews and your own observations.)

 Budget guidelines

 We do not accept multiple proposals from the same applicant in one grant cycle, except in rare cases.
-To seek an exception to this guidelines, please email us at grants@fij.org.
+To seek an exception to this guideline, please email us at grants@fij.org.

 Please follow the prompts below to apply.
-If you have questions or need help completing an application, email grants@fij.org and you will receive a response within one business day.
+If you have questions or need help completing an application, please email us at grants@fij.org.

 Thank you for your interest in applying for a grant from the Fund for Investigative Journalism.
 This application is for seed funding to cover the expenses of preliminary reporting, such as open-records requests and initial reporting trips.
 If you want to apply for a regular grant, with a full investigative story proposal, please use the form for regular grants.